OpenSourceEconomics/respy/docs/explanations/glossary.rst

     discounted utility
-        The utility associated with a future point in time :math:`t+1` but perceived at time :math:`t.
+        The utility associated with a future point in time :math:`t+1` but perceived at time :math:`t`.
 Future utility is discounted back to the present using a discount factor which captures the notion of impatience in individual preferences.

     discrete choice